Gauge invariance of radiative jet functions in the position-space formulation of SCET: Radiative jet function in order from the BCDF Lagrangians

 Here, $k$ is the gluon momentum.
 In the light-cone gauge, the $n$-hard-collinear Wilson line [defined in Eq.~(\ref{def:collinear-Wilson})] becomes unity, and so the diagrams involving Wilson lines vanish.
 (Equivalently, one can see that the polarization sum in Eq.~(\ref{eq:pol-sum}) vanishes on contraction with the Wilson-line vertex $-ig\bar{n}_\mu$.)
 Consequently, in the light-cone gauge, only the diagram of Fig.~\ref{fig:AA-LO}(d) can contribute.

 The calculation of the contribution of the diagram of Fig.~\ref{fig:AA-LO}(d) in the light-cone gauge is straightforward.
 We obtain

 where we have kept only the leading nonzero power of $\lambda$ in the last line of each expression.
 Note that $M_{\textrm{(d),light-cone}}(\ell^-)=0$ because $V_{2m}^{(1)}=0$ in Fig.~\ref{fig:feyn-Ajpsi}.
-By comparing the light-cone gauge results in Eq.~(\ref{eq:light-cone-f}) with the Feynman gauge results in Eq.~(\ref{eq:rad-Feyn-all}), we conclude that all three radiative jet functions in Eq.~(\ref{def:A-3S1-BCDF}) are not gauge invariant.
+By comparing the light-cone-gauge results in Eq.~(\ref{eq:light-cone-f}) with the Feynman-gauge results in Eq.~(\ref{eq:rad-Feyn-all}), we conclude that all three radiative jet functions in Eq.~(\ref{def:A-3S1-BCDF}) are not gauge invariant.
 The difference between the light-cone-gauge and the Feynman-gauge calculations is

 where we have contracted $(-\ell_{\perp}^\rho)$ into $B_\rho$ since an additional factor of $(-\ell_{\perp}^\rho)$ is present in the soft function that is associated with $B_\rho$, relative to the soft functions that are associated with $A$ and $M$.
 In the last line of Eq.~(\ref{eq:lc-feynman-diff}), we have inserted $-\ell^+ \frac{\slashed{n}}{2} \slashed{n}=0$ in order to obtain the factor $-\slashed{\ell}-m$.
 As is expected from our Ward-identity analysis, the gauge-variant terms are proportional to the inverse of the soft-quark propagator.